matey-jack/qmk_userspace_iris_cozy_keymap/README.md

  and some hint at the AltGr key.
  (For example, € on $, ‰ on %, and similar.)
  Each key carries up to five functions.

- Having to spread those across many different layers all over the rest of the keyboard would be a lot of mappings to remember!
+This is why I wouldn't want one of those "40%" or minimal keyboards which drop the number row and spread its content onto many more layers all over the rest of the keyboard.

 ## Status of the design

+As of 2026-08, I have been using the entire keymap with only minimal updates for six months every day.
+And except for the Umlaut definitions, most things have been stable for about 18 months now.

+### Status from when I first wrote this ReadMe in 2026-02

 When I started with split ergo keyboards, I designed my first key map before even ordering the keyboard... and during the first days of use made a ton of adjustments.
 (For example, I tried the popular "backdelete on thumb" and found it catastrophic to get used to at a time when I needed it more than ever, because of all the other adjustments.)
-I am publishing this keymap now, because things have stabilized.
-However, since the accent layer is brand new, there still might be changes there, and via trickle-down effects also to the AltGr layer.
-(The latter used to be quite cramped, which led to some keys not being in a good position neither for pressing nor for remembering them.
-By moving some characters to the accent layer, the AltGr layer can become nicer.)

 Details of how well everything is production tested:
 * The position of basic keys (like Escape, Backspace, Tab, Shift, Enter, Ctrl): I defined those during the early days of my Ergodox use about 11 months ago.